 how many eggs for tea.

-In 2013 the property is accommodation known as Berida Manor.
+Berida Junior Red Cross Home closed in 1974, and was purchased by celebrity cook Margaret Fulton.
+The property later became a hotel known as Berida Manor.
 Since 2009 a number of former residents of Berida Junior Red Cross Home have left their recollections of their time at Berida on the Southern Highlands Online travel review section for Berida Manor.
-Some of the women recount experiences that are similar to Rhonda and Shelley's, but others found the staff caring and valued the routine and three square meals a day.
+Some of the women recount negative experiences, but others found the staff caring and valued the routine and three square meals a day.
 (At least one former resident would like to reconnect with other women who passed through the home and provides her address on the comments thread.)

 Prepared by: Naomi Parry